Country Bedroom Ideas That Will Bring The South To You

 Speaking of rooms for younger country bumpkins, this little one’s room has a makeshift barn built around their bed with a most-welcoming “Home on the Range” sign.
 With this horse-stall bedchamber and the wall decor of the horse just a few feet away, this child is sure to know the ins and outs of farm life by the time they grow out of this room.

 A common luxury item found in high-value homes is fur adornments.
 From zebra skin rugs to big, voluptuous fur coats, these items seem to give off the feelings of wealth and elegance.
-So, if your country themed bedroom needs some high-class decor to help give it a little hint of finesse, an animal skin item is the way to go.
+So, if your farmhouse style bedroom needs some high-class decor to help give it a little hint of finesse, an animal skin item is the way to go.
 Just like the cow skin rug, farm-animal inspired accent decor helps you to keep your country theme without forcing you to sacrifice any high-class style preferences.

 When farm-animal decor fails, barn decor is there to save the day.
 In the photo above, one piece of a stable was reclaimed and turned into a headboard for this country chic bedroom.
 We like to the think it compliments the chandelier and boot collection pretty well.
 In the other photograph, barn doors were used to make a classy corner entryway to this gathering space.
-The creativity aside, this use of the doors, with no visible locks and easy entry and exit, also makes the home look all the more inviting.
+The creativity aside, this use of the doors, with no visible locks and easy entry and exit, also makes the look all the more inviting.
 This accomplishes the goal of introducing the beloved southern hospitality through something as simple as home decor.

-In a more modern farmhouse-style bedroom, we can see how the designer has used a different type of decor inspiration – chapel windows.
+In a more modern farmhouse style bedroom, we can see how the designer has used a different type of decor inspiration – chapel windows.
 With the south being known for all it’s holy days and Sunday luncheons, the chapels are well-known symbols in any off road town.
 After removing the glass, these three window frames make a unique and aesthetic headboard.

 This darling children’s room with cartoon farm animals and barn depictions is the perfect hideaway for any future farmer.
-With the bright yellow walls and deep red barn exterior, this vibrant room is fit for any country baby.
+With the bright yellow bedroom walls and deep red barn exterior, this vibrant room is fit for any country baby.

 Another way to incorporate the desert feel is to make use of the colorful serape often seen worn as ponchos.
-To bring the New Mexico and Arizona vibes to your desert-inspired country bedroom, try draping one of these vibrant blankets over your bed, using them as a comforter, or going the extra mile and showing off a cuddly cactus pillow.
+To bring the New Mexico and Arizona vibes to your desert-inspired country style room, try draping one of these vibrant blankets over your bed, using them as a comforter, or going the extra mile and showing off a cuddly cactus pillow.

 Another way to bring the desert regions to your room is by showing off its incredible landscape.
 The beauty of these place ranges out far past where the eyes can see, but through creative photos and an unexpected cool color palette, this designer shows off an entirely new side of the desert.
 It even uses some 3d home decor to enhance the colors and scenery.

-Floral wallpaper is undoubtedly one of the most telling trends of this design era.
+Floral wallpaper is undoubtedly one of the most telling trends of this era.
 These wallpapers bring a feminine feel to the room and come in a variety of patterns, colors, and designs.
-While it was common to see these plastered over each wall in traditional rooms, you don’t necessarily have to do the same.
+While it was common to see these plastered over each wall in traditional farmhouse rooms, you don’t necessarily have to do the same.
 Today, it’s trendy to see wallpaper used as an accent, sometimes covering only one wall to make it stand out.

 Floral patterns, as popular as they were, could also be seen used in other ways, to give certain country rooms more of a garden feel.
 With peony-lined headboards, sheer floral curtains and watering can rugs, these brightly colored decor items give a bit of a refreshing twist to the usual dull, repetitive flower pattern that one might expect to find on a decor item from this time in history.